 2. The big future of distributed teams

 Less than 17% of respondents say they get all things done in the office only.
 And it seems that those who already leverage the opportunity of working remotely are craving for more!
 One in four respondents expects their office to go fully virtual within just a year or two.
 The remote work expectations are especially high among the business owners who took part in the survey.
 It’s almost 44% of them predicting such a rapid shift to virtual teams in their companies.

 3. Pros and cons of a virtual workplace

 Of course, it’s not that easy to work just as efficiently across distances as when you sit in the same office and can discuss all issues face to face as soon as they arise.
 Here are the main hindrances for collaboration within distributed teams that our survey revealed:

 By the way, we saw a consensus among workers of all organizational levels when they shared their thoughts about the disadvantages of remote work.
 Lack of direct communication is something that team members, managers, executives, and business owners equally suffer from.

-But when you know how to overcome this and other challenges, you can yield some great benefits.
+But when you know how to overcome this and other apparent disadvantages of remote work, you can yield some great benefits.
+Once you master some key challenges, i.e how to make virtual meetings fun or how to give direct feedback across dispersed teams, you can begin to see your remote team flourish.
 Here are the absolute favorites of our respondents:

 A curious thing to notice: while time savings turned out to be the No. 1 benefit for team members, managers, and executives, what business owners value the most about remote collaboration is boosted productivity.